Distributional Modeling and Forecasting of Natural Gas Prices

 A major consideration for the Month-Ahead time series was the presence of risk premia and the rollover problem.
 The latter implies a sudden change in the delivery period on the first trading day of each month.
-This leads to pronounced price effects, and, as a consequence, increased conditional volatility.
+This leads to pronounced price effects and, as a consequence, increased conditional volatility.
 The proposed model covers these effects by using the last observed price of the Two-Month-Ahead product as a predictor for the first trading day and by elevating the conditional standard deviation on the first trading day.
 The latter increase is estimated to be 40\% in the proposed Month-Ahead model.
 The observed positive changes at the beginning of the month are possibly due to risk premia.
 These risk premia should decrease over time because the uncertainty decreases as time gets closer to delivery.
-We do find this highly significant pattern in the data estimating a total price reduction of $0.35\EUR$ per month.
+We find this highly significant pattern in the data estimating a total price reduction of $0.35\EUR$ per month.
 Including a seasonal component as well as \ac{EUA} prices, oil prices, and the temperature reduced the \ac{CRPS}.
 However, only the effect of \ac{EUA} prices is significant.
 The impact is negative, which might indicate that the Month-Ahead product is not used for substituting coal, in contrast to the Day-Ahead model, which is positively influenced by \ac{EUA} prices.
 The leverage component in the \ac{GARCH} process is significant and negative in the proposed Month-Ahead model.
 Using the proposed Month-Ahead model compared to the \ac{VAR} alternative with Gaussian errors leads to a $9$\% reduction in out of sample \ac{CRPS}.

-Some additional questions arise in light of the discussed results.
-Further analyzing the influence of \ac{EUA} prices seems interesting for both energy companies as well as governments.
-The main question to be answered here is why the impact of \ac{EUA} prices on natural gas prices is positive for the Day-Ahead product while it is estimated to be negative for the Month-Ahead product.
-Further investigation of the role of risk premia in natural gas markets is another attractive topic since the scarce literature on natural gas price forecasting has not covered it yet.
+Some additional questions arise in light of the results.
+Further analyzing the influence of \ac{EUA} prices seems interesting for energy companies and governments.
+The main question to be answered here is why the impact of \ac{EUA} prices on natural gas prices is positive for the Day-Ahead product while it is negative for the Month-Ahead product.
+Further investigation of the role of risk premia in natural gas markets is another attractive topic since the literature on natural gas price forecasting has not covered it yet.

 [title = References]

 {A\arabic{table}} {A\arabic{figure}}